VisheshVGR/hnbgu_hostel_management_portal/README.md

 * [Database Schema](#database-schema)
 # CodeRelay-2022
 * The Challenge
-	* Build a Hostel Management Portal
+	* Build a Hostel Management Portal.
-	* Essential features which were expected
+	* Essential features which were expected-
-	    * For Student
+	    * For Student-
-	        1. Login Screen: You can either use Google authentication or just a normal email ID password
+	        1. Login Screen: You can either use Google authentication or just a normal email ID password.
 	        2. The page after the login screen will be a Welcome Page, with a profile button and an option to raise a complaint.
 	        3. Raise Complaint Page: This page will contain a submission form with categories like Name Of Hostel, Category Of The Issue (cleanliness, electricity, etc.), Name Of The Person, Availability (Time), Room Number, Phone Number, and Description Of Issue.
-	        4. Score of all participants for a quiz to be available to quiz admin at the end of quiz
 	    * For Administration
 	        1. The website will have the same interface with the only difference being for the complaint section.
-The admin can see the complaints lodged by students.
+            2. The admin can see the complaints lodged by students.
 	* Detailed View of the Problem Statement can be found [here](https://drive.google.com/file/d/1HLIcM1jE_TwxM7tiwRn-yQ41rGXy6Q3K/view?usp=sharing)

 # Tools and Technology